geekau/mediastack-guide/docs/installation/portainer.md

 \- Stack Name: "media\_stack" <-- Must be lowercase and only use underscores or hyphens

-\- Select: "Upload" -- Press "Upload File", then select the "docker-compose-media-stack.yaml" file and save.
+\- Select: "Upload" -- Press "Upload File", then select the "docker-compose-mediastack.yaml" file and save.

-\- Select: "Load Variables From .ENV File", then select the "docker-compose-media-stack.env" file and save.
+\- Select: "Load Variables From .ENV File", then select the "docker-compose-mediastack.env" file and save.

 \- "Enable access control": Disable this if you do not have multiple users in Portainer (Optional)